 - Human Performance Technologist

-There were about 163,200 jobs for Instructional Designer or Technologist in 2016 (in the United States).
+In the United States, there were 163,200 jobs for Instructional Designer or Technologist in 2016.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 17,200 new jobs for Instructional Designer or Technologist by 2026.
 There will be an estimated 16,900 positions for Instructional Designer or Technologist per year.

 The states with the most job growth for Instructional Designer or Technologist are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.